-Findings pursuant to Water Code section 13149.2 are required for the issuance statewide WDRs.
+Findings pursuant to Water Code section 13149.2 are required for the issuance of statewide WDRs.
 The anticipated water quality impacts within the scope of the Board’s authority are the discharge of dredged or fill material to waters of the state and the possibility of discharges associated with related activities, such as discharges of sediment, herbicides, oils and greases, and some vegetative waste.
 This General Order incorporates available measures within the scope of the State Water Board’s authority to address the anticipated impacts of the permitted activities.
 As set forth in Section IV, this General Order imposes construction conditions, mitigation conditions, water quality monitoring, and reporting and notification requirements that ensure that Dischargers are required to avoid, minimize, and lastly, mitigate, for any impacts to waters.

 ANTIDEGRADATION ANALYSIS

 State Water Board Resolution No. 68-16 (Statement of Policy with Respect to Maintaining High Quality Waters in California, the state’s “Antidegradation Policy”) provides that high quality waters of the state must be maintained unless it is demonstrated that any degradation will be consistent with the maximum benefit to the people of the state, will not unreasonably affect beneficial uses, and will not result in water quality worse than that described in the Regional Water Board’s policies.
-The Antidegradation Policy further requires that dischargers comply with WDRs which will result in the best practicable treatment or control (BPTC) of the discharge necessary to assure that pollution or nuisance will not occur.
+The Antidegradation Policy further requires that Dischargers comply with WDRs which will result in the best practicable treatment or control (BPTC) of the discharge necessary to assure that pollution or nuisance will not occur.
 This General Order requires compliance with all water quality policies, including the Antidegradation Policy.
 The implementation of the General Order requirements constitutes BPTC.

 This General Order is consistent with the Antidegradation Policy.
 The state’s Anti-Degradation Policy incorporates the federal Antidegradation Policy (40 CFR Part 131.12 (a)(1)), which requires "[e]xisting instream water uses and the level of water quality necessary to protect the existing uses shall be maintained and protected."
-According to U.S. EPA, for dischargers of dredged or fill material comply with the federal Antidegradation Policy by complying with U.S. EPA’s section 404(b)(1) Guidelines.
+According to U.S. EPA, dischargers of dredged or fill material comply with the federal Antidegradation Policy by complying with U.S. EPA’s section 404(b)(1) Guidelines.
 The State Water Boards adopted a modified version of U.S. EPA’s section 404(b)(1) Guidelines in the Dredge or Fill Procedures (State Supplemental Guidelines).

 This General Order is also consistent with the Antidegradation Policy because it includes conditions that require dischargers to minimize or eliminate discharges of waste from wildfire mitigation activities and similar operations and maintenance activities to waters of the state.
 In addition, most wildfire mitigation activities and operation and maintenance activities that would be eligible for this General Order are temporary.
 Any limited and temporal degradation of high-quality waters that could occur under this General Order is necessary to accommodate important economic or social development in the area and is consistent with the maximum benefit to the people of the state.
-Wildfire prevention and response activities support important economic and social development because they prevent or mitigate the harm caused by wildfire to public safety (including loss of life, flood control, system hardening), critical infrastructure, water quality, and property.
+Wildfire prevention and response activities support important economic and social development because they prevent or mitigate the harm caused by wildfire to public safety, critical infrastructure, water quality, and property.

 Project Description